rayfrankenstein/AITOW/README.md

 Agile is all about 'letting developers choose what to work on' but in practice that's a delusional fantasy, everyone has people or customers above them that do not understand the slightest thing about how coding works and that want to prioritize some things over others.

 For most people scrum is associated with shady figures with nonsensical diplomas that try to sell snake oil to their managers, and that's a hard reality any fan of Agile has to confront with."--qalmakka, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

 ---
+"A PO will be mostly motivate to satisfy their line manager’s desires (who will be pushing for new features as fast as possible) and will largely ignore those of the engineers (who will need to reduce technical debt, spend time researching, spend time designing, spend time educating themselves).
+Even if there is a benevolent one or two out there, Scrum is not constructed to motivate a PO to act that way.
+They have to do it in spite of the system."--Adam Ard, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
 "I feel like the pro-agile people who show up to these threads are simply agile consultants who's job it is to 'sell' agile so they'll say anything pro-agile.